Financial Policy

 APPLICATION

-The Financial Policy should not conflict with Town By-laws.
+The Financial Policy shall not conflict with Town By-laws, federal or state laws.
 This document is a policy recommendation of the Advisory Committee and, as such, is not binding on the Town.
-If the Policy is determined in whole or in part to be in conflict with Town By-laws, then those laws will prevail.
+If the Policy is determined in whole or in part to be in conflict with Town By-laws, federal or state laws, then those laws will prevail.

 Brenda Black